STEC Center

 - Characterizes subsets of STEC using genetic markers of clonal identity and virulence genes (e.g., stx, eae).

-STEC reference sets available upon request
+STEC reference sets are available upon request

 Escherichia coli reference (ECOR) set